vondoRishi/4-RNA-seq/README.md

 The purpose of this project to develop a easily customizable commandline based schema "for RNAseq" analysis.
 Additionally it has basic linux scripts for file manipulation which is bottle neck for developing new command line pipeline.

+An alternative of **4-RNA-seq** is [nf-co.re/rnaseq](https://nf-co.re/rnaseq).
+However, it can not perform pseudo alignment where [reference genome is miising](https://github.com/nf-core/rnaseq/issues/688).
+Therefore it is still relevant.

 ## Major update

 * SortmeRNA: